Ajisaputrars/Submission-4-Football-Match-Schedule-App-Swift-iOS/README.md

 ### **Objectives**
 These are the objectives of this project:
 1. Same as **[Submission 3 - Football Club App (Swift / iOS)][1]** project.
-2. Implementing Xcode Unit Test and UI Test
+2. Implementing Unit Test and UI Test

 ### **Prerequisites**
 These are the prerequisites before you try to read (and understand) this project: